maefae/reading-notes/301-class3.md

 # 301 class 3 Reading Notes - Passing Functions as Props
 Why is this topic important?
+because passing functions as props improves react app comprehension and there are going to be occasions when you will have to pass functions from one component to another

 [React Docs - List and Keys](https://reactjs.org/docs/lists-and-keys.html)